Keithclinton/simple_shell/README.md

 * Handle variable replacements `$?` and `$$`
 * Handle the comments `#`
 * Support the history feature
-* Support the file input
+* Support the file input.